austinluong/justinluong.com/menu/people.md

           style: right
       content: |
             I am a full time student studying the management of rangelands at California Polytechnic University Humboldt.
 I focus on the development of sustainable rangeland management practices with an emphasis on soil health and native plant communities.
 I strive to restore rangeland ecosystems through native plant and soil restoration and the implementation of practices that allow the symbiotic relationship between humans and the land to return.

+    - title: "Max Shea (Lab Assistant)"
+      image:
+          name: maxshea.jpg
+          alt: A photo of Max
+          style: right
+      content: |
+            Hi!
+My name is Max (they/them).
+I’m from central Florida, and have since moved around California and Oregon for school and work.
+I’m now a fourth year botany student.
+My interest in rangeland ecology started during my first field season, where I worked for the Agricultural Research Service in the Oregon high desert.
+I’m broadly interested in plant ecology in the contexts of conservation, restoration, bioremediation, and plant responses to climate change.
+Outside of biology, I like reading, crossword puzzles and sudoku, and botanical illustration.

 ---